blazium-engine/blazium-docs/tutorials/platform/web/html5_shell_classref.rst

    .. js:attribute:: canvasResizePolicy

-      The canvas resize policy determines how the canvas should be resized by Godot.
+      The canvas resize policy determines how the canvas should be resized by Blazium.

-      ``0`` means Godot won't do any resizing.
+      ``0`` means Blazium won't do any resizing.
 This is useful if you want to control the canvas size from javascript code in your template.

-      ``1`` means Godot will resize the canvas on start, and when changing window size via engine functions.
+      ``1`` means Blazium will resize the canvas on start, and when changing window size via engine functions.

-      ``2`` means Godot will adapt the canvas size to match the whole browser window.
+      ``2`` means Blazium will adapt the canvas size to match the whole browser window.

       :type: number